Tak783/roundupapp/README.md

 Round up app for Starling Engine

 ## Preface
-1. There are many ways of making an iOS app, this is one way.
-2. Other approaches can work too as different projects at different stages and eng cultures require different approaches.
-3. A highly modular approach using Platform Agnostic components and SOLID principles was taken, focusing on simplicity and flexibility.
+1. The project uses a highly modular approach using platform-agnostic components
+2. SOLID principles were applied focusing on simplicity and flexibility during the development
-4. Unit and integration written using TDD and BDD using the FIRST principle approach to tests written across the project
+3. Unit and integration written using TDD and BDD using the FIRST principle approach to tests written across the project
-5. Tests were mostly written for Swift Packages and business logic.
-More would be written with more time for the presentation layer with time.
+4. Tests were written mostly for Business logic.
+Presentation layer tests will be written with more time.
-6. Core features/use cases were delivered.
-UI/UX was not focused on as much prioritising core functionality
+5. Core functionality delivery was prioritised.
+UI&UX can be improved.
-7. This README also contains #Architectural decisions reasoning, #How to use and #improvements sections
+6. This README also contains "#Architectural decisions reasoning", "#How to use" and "#improvements" sections

+There are many ways of approaching an iOS project, this is one way.
+Other ways are possible depending on the project, team and phase.

 ## How to use
 * Please add your own Access and Authentication Tokens to the scene delegate

-*In the future keychain storage manager will be used, currently using `UserDefaultsAuthenticationStoreManager`.
-Provisions for the keychain solution were made using `AuthenticationStoreManagable`*
+*Note: keychain storage manager will be used in the future. `UserDefaultsAuthenticationStoreManager` is currently in use.
+Provisions for a keychain solution have been made using `AuthenticationStoreManagable`*

 ## Overview

 ### Architecture
-* The App is built on top of multiple Platform-Agnostic Swift Packages that live in Layer folders - as discussed in the "# Platform agnostic components" section
+* The App is built on top of five Platform-Agnostic Layers with Swift Packages
-* There 7 layers.
-At the lowest level are Foundational components (i.e. extensions to Foundation), and at the highest level is the Presentation Layer which contains the iOS app
-* Highly modular.
-Each of the bottom 5 layers is platform agnostic so that packages can be used by either UIKit, SwiftUI WatchOS etc.
+* Platform-agnostic layer packages can be used by either UIKit, SwiftUI WatchOS etc
-* There is Vertical use of dependencies: each package can import *only* from layers below.
+* Each layer can import *only* from the layers below (Vertical Dependency usage)
+* Lowest-level layer has Foundational components (i.e. extensions to Foundation)
+* The highest level hosts the Presentation Layer which contains the iOS app.
+* Please read "#Architectural decisions" and "#Platform agnostic components" sections for reasoning

 <img width="1280" alt="Architecture" src="https://github.com/user-attachments/assets/23533bfb-8fa6-462c-a848-76f2613f2ae7">